agathb/quadrucode/README.md

-This project uses four models to generate a plot of the afterglow lightcurve for specified parameers.
+This project employs four GRB afterglow models to generate lightcurves for specified parameters.
 The aim is to understand the dependencies of each model and compare them.

 # Models

+This code requires the installation of four GRB afterglow models described in the following, namely Boxfit, Afterglowpy, JetFit and Jetsimpy.
+Once the models are installed, the relevant files for each model will already be in its corresponding folder and the code should run smoothly, without requiring any other packages.

 ## BoxFit

-Described in [Hendrik van Eerten, Alexander van der Horst, and Andrew MacFadyen.
-Gamma-ray burst afterglow broadband fitting based directly on hydrodynamics simulations.
-The Astrophysical Journal, 749(1):44, mar 2012.](https://arxiv.org/abs/1110.5089), and can be downloaded [here](https://cosmo.nyu.edu/afterglowlibrary/boxfit2011.html) as well as the box files.
+Described in [van Eerten et al. (2012)](https://arxiv.org/abs/1110.5089), the code can be downloaded [here](https://cosmo.nyu.edu/afterglowlibrary/boxfit2011.html) as well as the box files.
 For the installation, it is recommended to follow the [user guide](https://cosmo.nyu.edu/afterglowlibrary/boxfitdatav2/boxfitguidev2.pdf) made by the author.
 Once it is installed and has ran once, the code can readily run without moving any files.
-Indeed, the three necessary files are in the 'boxficode' directory, namely: 'boxfitsettings.txt' where the parameters are specified, `lightcurve.txt` the output data of boxfit when it is asked to generate a lightcurve and 'boxfit' containing the code.
+Indeed, the three necessary files are in the `boxficode` directory, namely: `boxfitsettings.txt` where the parameters are specified, `lightcurve.txt` the output data of boxfit when it is asked to generate a lightcurve and `boxfit` containing the executable.

 ## Afterglowpy

-Described in [Ryan, G., van Eerten, H., Piro, L. and Troja, E., 2020, Astrophysical Journal 896, 166 (2020)](https://arxiv.org/abs/1909.11691) and available on github [here](https://github.com/geoffryan/afterglowpy?tab=readme-ov-file).
+Described in [Ryan et al. (2020)](https://arxiv.org/abs/1909.11691) and available on GitHub [here](https://github.com/geoffryan/afterglowpy?tab=readme-ov-file).
-The installation is straightforward by using pip as described in its github page, and needs no specific folder.
+The installation is straightforward by using pip as described in its GitHub page, and needs no specific folder.

 ## JetFit

-Described in [Yiyang Wu and Andrew MacFadyen.
-Constraining the outflow structure of the binary neutron star merger event gw170817/grb170817a with a markov chain monte carlo analysis.
-The Astrophysical Journal, 869(1):55, December 2018](https://arxiv.org/abs/1809.06843) and the github is [here](https://github.com/NYU-CAL/JetFit), which can be set up in a conda environment.
-The corresponding folder 'jetfitcode' has: three .py files namely `FitterClass.py, InterpolatorClass.py, FluxGeneratorClass.py' with classes and one table 'Table.h5' of precomputed fluxes for interpolation.
+Described in [Wu & MacFadyen (2018)](https://arxiv.org/abs/1809.06843) available on GitHub [here](https://github.com/NYU-CAL/JetFit).
+It can be set up in a conda environment.
+The corresponding folder `jetfitcode` has three .py files namely `FitterClass.py`, `InterpolatorClass.py`, `FluxGeneratorClass.py` with classes and one table `Table.h5` of precomputed fluxes for interpolation.

 ## JetSimpy

-Described in [Hao Wang, Ranadeep G. Dastidar, Dimitrios Giannios, and Paul C. Duffell. jetsimpy:A highly efficient hydrodynamic code for gamma-ray burst afterglow, 2024](https://arxiv.org/html/2402.19359v1) and available on github [here](https://github.com/haowang-astro/jetsimpy).

-## Files

-Once all the models are installed, the relevant files for each model will already be in each folder and the code should run smoothly.
+Described in [Wang et al. (2024)](https://arxiv.org/html/2402.19359v1) and available on github [here](https://github.com/haowang-astro/jetsimpy).
+The installation is also straightforward by using pip as described in its GitHub page, and needs no specific folder.

 ## Input and units for each model